 What is a virtual run?

 A virtual run is like a regular run where participants can run at any time and anywhere while tracking their their run with an app.
 The run is virtual in name only, as to participate, participants still have to complete the event during the event date and comply with other terms and conditions of the event.
 Once the run is completed, participants will receive medals may also enter themselves for any contests related to the event.

 It will be held from 24 November 2017 (0:00am) – 10 December 2017 (23:59pm) GMT+08 whereas registration will close on 8 December 2017 (23:59) GMT+08.

 What is the distance of the run?

 The run distance is 10km.
-However if a participant plans to run more than 10km, that is in multiples of 10km, in order to qualify for more medals and tokens of appreciation, he should register and make payment for more slots.
+However if a participant plans to run more than 10km, that is in multiples of 10km, in order to qualify for more medals, he should register and make payment for more slots.

 Where will the run be held?

 There is no fixed location.
 Participants can run at any location (be it on the treadmill or in a park) and at any time (within the event duration), while tracking their run with an app.